Fronkon Games

 else

-If you are using an effect other than ‘Color Blindness’ just change it to its name.
+If you are using an effect other than ‘Artifacts’ just change it to its name.
 Check the source code comments for more information.

 assets used in video and demo are not included